 Daniel A. Saunders is a leading trial and appellate lawyer focusing on a wide variety of complex business litigation, entertainment, employment, and white collar cases.
 Dan represents corporate and individual clients in a broad range of high-stakes civil and criminal litigation and government, regulatory, and internal investigations.
 Dan has tried more than 40 jury trials and arbitrations, and has briefed and/or argued more than 50 appeals before various U.S. Circuit Courts of Appeal.

 Dan is recognized as a top practitioner by Benchmark Litigation, Best Lawyers and by California Super Lawyers for twelve consecutive years (2011-2022).
-He has also been recognized as a top entertainment litigator in Variety’s “Legal Impact Report,” which spotlights leading attorneys in the entertainment industry.
+He has also been recognized as a Leading Litigator in America by Lawdragon and as a top entertainment litigator in Variety’s “Legal Impact Report,” which spotlights leading attorneys in the entertainment industry.